MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Procure licenses required for Microsoft Entra management**.
 You need licenses to turn on advanced security features in secondary tenants.
 Consider the licenses you need for users, workloads, and devices.

 *User identities.* You need to have [Microsoft Entra ID P2](https://www.microsoft.com/security/business/identity-access/azure-active-directory-pricing) licenses for tenant administrators and emergency access accounts.
 If you use an external identity (B2B guest) management model, you must assign at least one Microsoft Entra ID P2 license to a local user in the tenant.
 This setup allows you to enable premium features like [Conditional Access](/azure/active-directory/conditional-access/overview) and [Identity Protection](/azure/active-directory/identity-protection/overview-identity-protection).
-For more information, see [Common considerations for multi-tenant user management](/azure/active-directory/fundamentals/multi-tenant-common-considerations#azure-ad-conditional-access-considerations).
+For more information, see [Common considerations for multitenant user management](/azure/active-directory/fundamentals/multi-tenant-common-considerations#azure-ad-conditional-access-considerations).

 *Workload identities.* You should use [workload identities premium](/azure/active-directory/workload-identities/workload-identities-overview) to secure workload identities with access to resources in the primary tenant, such as MS Graph API.

-*Device management.* You may have scenarios where you want to manage devices with Intune in the secondary tenant.
+*Device management.* You might need manage devices with Microsoft Intune in the secondary tenant.
 If so, you need to procure [Enterprise Mobility and Security (EMS)](/enterprise-mobility-security/solutions/ems-govt-service-description) licenses.

 **Configure cross-tenant access policies (XTAP).** Microsoft Entra External ID (Microsoft Entra B2B collaboration) [cross-tenant access settings](/azure/active-directory/external-identities/cross-tenant-access-overview) allow a secondary tenant to trust certain claims from the home primary tenant.
 Add the primary Microsoft Entra tenant as an organization and update the [inbound trust settings](/graph/api/resources/crosstenantaccesspolicy-overview) to include: